 When we’re utilizing agency well, several things can show up:

-1. We make better decisions that we have greater commitment to
+1. We make better decisions that we have a greater commitment to.

 How can we help boost our agency when we feel like our tank is on “E”?
 Here are 3 things among many others: